Extreme Risk Protection Order

 What Is an Extreme Risk Protective Order (ERPO)?

-An Extreme Risk Protective Order (ERPO) is a temporary legal order from a court.
-It’s used to help keep people safe by removing guns and ammunition from someone who may be dangerous to themselves or others.
+An Extreme Risk Protective Order (ERPO) is a temporary court-issued legal order.
+It's used to help keep people safe by removing guns and ammunition from someone who may be dangerous to themselves or others.
 If someone is given an ERPO, they must:

 Who Can Ask for an ERPO?